addohm/dockerized-django/README.md

 # This repository is in development.
 Don't bother.
 ---
-# Preparing your django project folder
+# Phase 1: Preparing your django project folder
 1. Set an environment variable 'PIPELINE' for the pipeline you're working in.
     - Replace `mode` with either `development` or `production`
         - ex(lin). - `export PIPELINE=mode`